erin-rtfm/doc-templates/README.md

 - Use a casual, informative tone

 __AVOID:__
-- Using "please" and other requesting or pleading language
+- "Please" and other requesting or pleading language
+- Passive voice

 ### Supplementary Style Guide
 Additionally, for identity language and concerns, this project uses the [Responsible Communication Style Guide](https://rcstyleguide.com/) as a supplement.
 If you can't access the RCGS, the most important takeaway is to be careful of how you use language related to identity.
 For example: